Home Compare ODFL vs SAIA

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.

-Profitability still does most of the heavy lifting in this comparison.
-Old Dominion Freight Line, Inc. leads by 14 points on the overall comparison score.
+The lead is spread across profitability and growth, rather than sitting in one isolated gap.
+Old Dominion Freight Line, Inc. leads by 24 points on the overall comparison score.

 INDUSTRY COMPARISON